Minnesota Geological Survey

 PhD, 1989, University of Colorado

 Harvey Thorleifson was appointed Director of the Minnesota Geological Survey, State Geologist of Minnesota, and Professor in the Department of Earth Sciences at the University of Minnesota on July 1, 2003.

 The Minnesota Geological Survey was established by Legislative Act on March 1 1872 to ensure the availability of the regional geological, geophysical, and geochemical information that the people of the State require to ensure wise stewardship of their water, land, and mineral resources, and to thus realize societal benefits related to economic prosperity, public health, natural hazards, as well as appreciation and preservation of our natural heritage.

 Thorleifson is originally from the town of Baldur in western Manitoba, he did his undergrad in geography and biology at University of Winnipeg, and he completed a Masters thesis in geology on Lake Agassiz history at University of Manitoba in 1983.
 His 1989 geology Ph.D. at University of Colorado in Boulder dealt with Hudson Bay Lowland natural history

-His early career research on Lake Agassiz, the Great Lakes, Hudson Bay, and North American glacial history evolved to work on indicator mineral methods in mineral exploration, geological mapping methods, geochemical mapping, regional groundwater investigations, shoreline erosion, and Red River flooding while at the Geological Survey of Canada from 1986 until 2003 .
+His early career research on Lake Agassiz, the Great Lakes, Hudson Bay, and central North American glacial history evolved to work on indicator mineral methods in mineral exploration, geological mapping, geochemical mapping, regional groundwater investigations, shoreline erosion, and Red River flooding while at the Geological Survey of Canada from 1986 until 2003 .

 Thorleifson is pleased to be a member of the Minnesota Geological Survey team, while he remains active in the field of indicator mineral methods in mineral exploration, and in the development of protocols for web-accessible 3D mapping.
 [CV]

 Selected Professional Society Memberships